 Then we grow.
 Everyone remembers the first time someone told them that some part of themself was less than lovable.

-I have an announcement to make.
-I want you to understand where its coming from and also what it means when you choose to hire me.
+I have an announcement to make and I want you to understand where its coming from and also what it means when you choose to hire me.

 In the past I wanted you to love your pictures so much that I did some slimming, chin lifting and zit zapping.
-Recently I removed a birthmark from every picture of a perfectly beautiful child.
-One brave momma asked me to put her chin back, she knew something was off.
+Recently I removed a birthmark from every picture of a perfectly beautiful child thinking it was a boo-boo.
+The same week, one brave momma asked me to put her chin back in a couple shots.
+She could tell something was off.

-I was so ashamed, of that second one especially.
-I did it because I felt at fault, I chose the angle that showed love and connection, not the best chin.
-But I was also making a judgement about bodies when I decided to manipulate digitally without permission.
+I felt ashamed.
+I made changes because I felt at fault: I chose the angle that showed love and connection instead of the most flattering chin.
+I thought a red spot was an aberration, not a norm.
+I was making a judgement about what was or wasn’t beautiful about a body when I decided to manipulate digitally without permission.

-We live in a filtered, Photoshop culture where skin-lightening, fine-line-smoothing and bulge liquifying have become our norm.
-Every image you scrolled through getting here was likely manipulated this way.
-Even your camera phone is already programmed to smooth.
+We live in a filtered, Photoshop culture where skin-lightening, fine-line-smoothing and bulge liquifying have become the norm.
+Every image you see on social media has likely been altered.
+Even your camera phone is programmed to smooth your selfie and you can’t turn it off.

-And this: when you love an image of yourself, you are assured that is you.
+And this: when you love an image of yourself in your gallery, you are assured that you are seeing you.
 No bullshit, no fiction.

 There are no bad bodies, that’s what we’re teaching our son.
-This is part of practicing what we preach and I hope you can understand.
+This is part of practicing what we preach professionally as well as personally.

 Yours in gratitude, radical self love and authenticity….
 Mel